lindavos-dot/hello_world/superpy/README.md

   -h, --help            show this help message and exit

 ## working with time
-The command "reset_today" resets the date to the calendar date. "reset_today" does not take positional arguments.
+The command "reset_today" resets the internal date to the calendar date. "reset_today" does not take positional arguments.

 superpy>main.py reset_today

-The command "today" shows today's date. "today" does not take positional arguments.
+The command "today" shows internal date. "today" does not take positional arguments.

 superpy>main.py today